Waldorfio/recursion/README.md

 # Recursion Practice
-Practicing Recursion by creating a Fibonacci sequence function, and a Sorting algorithm.
+Recursion practice through the creation of a Fibonacci algorithm, and the infamous "merge-sort" algorithm in JavaScript.